GUIDE TO LINGZHI AND WHY WE NEED IT

 cracked spores concentrate, and to eliminate

 cross-contamination, we have put a series of policies and best practices in place.
 We do not re-use embryo bags to eliminate cross-contamination.
-Upon harvest, the mushrooms are dried by UV rays to destroy microorganisms, before it enter the extraction process.
+Upon harvest, the mushrooms are dried by steam sterilization to destroy microorganisms, before it enter the extraction process.

 Modern clinical research has revealed a clear link between the Reishi Mushroom and compelling evidence that it profoundly supports the human immune system, and thereby promotes a healthier,